tgk/propaganda/README.md

 - More examples on tgk.github.io/propaganda
 - Add TMS datatype and merge function
 - Add interesting datatypes, such as Joda time
-- Make available form ClojureScript
+- Make available from ClojureScript